guilhermepereira25/guilhermepereira25/README.md

 🔭 I'm currently a member of the backend team at Ubook, where I primarily work with PHP and Yii Framework 🌱.
 In addition to my professional responsibilities, I'm also dedicating time to a personal project called [Personal Finance](https://github.com/guilhermepereira25/personal-finance) using Vue.js and Laravel.

 📚 I'm currently engaged in a learning journey that encompasses Clean Architecture, Clean Code, Laravel, and the Ruby programming language for personal enrichment and hobbyist purposes.
-Additionally, I have a strong interest in expanding my knowledge to include Ruby on Rails
+Additionally, I have a strong interest in expanding my knowledge to include Ruby on Rails.

 ## 💬 Contact Me